cgomesu/website/_posts/2021-06-04-smarter-hass.md

   sensor: !include sensors.yaml
   binary_sensor: !include binary_sensors.yaml
   ```
 - Use `!secret` and a `secrets.yaml` for managing passwords.
 (See more in the HASS wiki called [Storing secrets](https://www.home-assistant.io/docs/configuration/secrets/).)
+This is particularly useful if you plan on sharing your configurations.

 Finally, after making any changes to any YAML file (and saving them), it is necessary to [**reload** the `configuration.yaml` file](https://www.home-assistant.io/docs/configuration/#reloading-changes).
 If your installation method does not allow for selective reloading, then go ahead and reload the entire HASS.
 However, *before reloading any configuration file*, use the `hass --script check_config` script to make sure your `configuration.yaml` file is okay, as follows: